 Earth Day includes a wide range of events coordinated globally by earthday.org, spread out across 193 countries and celebrated by millions of people.

 Netflix Canada also has an impressive library of sustainability documentaries that allow viewers to discover the planet’s wonders, hoping to trigger a conversation about climate issues, consumerism, food systems, overconsumption, and what needs to be changed.

 - See also:

-All from the comfort of your own couch, here are more than a dozen documentaries that should be on your radar as we near Earth Day.
+All from the comfort of your own couch, here are more than a dozen documentaries that should be on your radar in honor of Earth Day.

 A filmmaker goes looking for the truth behind the destruction of Earth’s oceans.
 What he finds is a shocking indictment of the entire industry.

 The doc plunges into the standard practices about the fish factory farming industry and its detrimental damages to all of the animals and the planet.

 The Oscar-nominated true story of the rangers risking their lives to save Africa’s most precious national park and its endangered gorillas.